Mackays to Peka Peka Expressway

 Both our political heart and the strategic hub for movement of people and freight between the north and south islands, Wellington quite literally keeps New Zealand moving.
 Safe and efficient transport networks into and out of the capital are essential to supporting the city’s development and driving economic growth.

-We are delivering the MacKays to Peka Peka Expressway, a key section in the 110km Wellington Northern Corridor (WNC), a road of national significance which will provide a more direct route between Levin and Wellington Airport.
+That Mackays to Peka Peka Expressway is a key section in the 110km Wellington Northern Corridor (WNC), a road of national significance which will provide a more direct route between Levin and Wellington Airport.
 The WNC will improve safety, reduce congestion and enable people and goods to reach Wellington’s port, CBD, airport and hospital faster.

 - 16 km of new four lane motorway